1.2 What is a “model”?

 are usually as opaque as the original physical data, and, in addition, are not even real-world

-The solar dynamo models discussed in this review all rely on severe simplifications of the set of
+Nearly all of the solar dynamo models discussed in this review rely on severe simplifications of the set of

 equations known to govern the dynamics of the Sun’s turbulent, magnetized fluid interior.
-Yet most of them
+Yet all of them